iraiosub/riboseq-flow/README.md

-# RiboSeq_NextFlow
+# ribiseq
-NextFlow pipeline to perform RiboSeq analysis
+A Nextflow pipeline to perform Ribo-seq analysis